prelert/kibana-swimlane-vis/README.md

 | 50 <= value < 75 | orange        |
 | 75 <= value      | red           |

+To alter the numeric ranges for any of the bands, use the *Band thresholds* section of the Options tab to enter the desired value, noting that the values entered define the *lower* threshold for each band.
+For example, in the screenshot above, the thresholds have been adjusted to suit the range of response times from the flight comparison website data, with values of 3000 or more displayed in red.

 ### Tooltip formatting

+By default, the value shown in the tooltip when hovering over a band in the swimlane is shown to one decimal place.
+To alter the format of the tooltip to suit values in your data set, enter the desired format in the *Tooltip formatting* section of the Options tab.
+Refer to the [Numeral.js](http://numeraljs.com/) documentation for the range of accepted formats, with that being the library used to format the value in the tooltip.

 ## Issues